sebastian-lenz/typedoc/CONTRIBUTING.md

    ```bash
    npm install
    ```
 1. Open the typedoc folder in your favorite editor.
-If you don't have one, try [Visual Studio Code][VSCode] or [Atom]
+If you don't have one, try [Visual Studio Code][vscode] or [Atom]

 ## Linting, Building, and Testing